tjmoon0104/Tiny-ImageNet-Classifier/README.md

 ![](https://github.com/tjmoon0104/Tiny-ImageNet-Classifier/blob/master/img/resnet18_224.png?raw=true)

-With ResNet18 model and pretrained weight with 224x224 preprocessed images, we were able to achieve 73.1% validation accuracy.
+With a ResNet18 model and pretrained weight with 224x224 preprocessed images, we were able to achieve 73.1% validation accuracy.

 ## Step.3 Finetuning

 We achieved a classifier model with validation accuracy of 73.1%.
-However if we evaluate 64x64 validation images with this model, validation accuracy drops to 15.3%.
-This is due to difference in input image size.
+However, if we evaluate 64x64 validation images with this model, validation accuracy drops to 15.3%.
+This drop happens due to the difference in input image size.